-What is Chewing?
+What Is Chewing?

-When Can a Baby Start Chewing Food
+When Can a Baby Start Chewing Food?

-Babies already experiment with their mouth by using their fingers and other toys.
+Babies start experimenting with their mouth by using their fingers and other toys.
 The act of chewing mainly begins when they are close to completing a year.
 This is precisely why most parents are advised to introduce new food items in this phase, to encourage that chewing activity.
 The coordination of the tongue, jaws, and swallowing is the core part of the act of chewing food properly.

-Can Babies Chew Food without Teeth?
+Can Babies Chew Food Without Teeth?

 1. Lack of Interest in Food